Redding

 How is it actually performed?

 When the needle is in good position, as confirmed by x-ray, electrical stimulation is done before any lesioning.
-This stimulation may produce a buzzing or tingling or pressure sensation or may be like hitting your "funny bone".
+This stimulation may produce a buzzing or tingling sensation or may be like hitting your "funny bone".
 You may also feel your muscles jump.
 You need to be awake during this part of the procedure so you can report what youre feeling.
 The tissues surrounding the needle tip are then heated when electronic current is passed using the Radio Frequency machine, for a few seconds.
 This "numbs" the nerves semi-permanently.

 Will the procedure hurt?